 For this reason, we recommend seeing an expert Minimally Invasive Gynecologic Surgeon for evaluation.

 At Pearl Women’s Center, we have developed a comprehensive protocol for assessment and removal of Essure devices.

 Our Essure removal process is as follows:

-If you want to explore your options related to an Essure removal procedure, schedule an appointment with Dr. Richard Rosenfield at Pearl Women’s Center in Portland, Oregon.
+If you want to explore your options related to an Essure removal procedure, schedule an appointment at Pearl Women’s Center in Portland, Oregon.
 Pearl Women’s Center is an elite women’s health practice serving patients in Oregon, Washington, Northern California, Idaho, Alaska, and beyond.